opendri/opendri.github.com/guide/chapter4.md

 	</ul>
 </div>

-Helping clients to target their DRM investments in areas with the highest potential impact starts from building the data necessary to support the underlying analytical work.
-The OpenDRI design phase explores how to create an **iterative** process of building up data from the top-down and bottom-up.
+OpenDRI helps its clients to target their DRM investments in areas with the highest potential impact.
+This work starts from building the data necessary to support the underlying analytical work and creating an environment where design thinking permeates the entire lifecycle of the project.
+The OpenDRI design phase develops the architecture for an iterative process of building up data from across a network of partners, using a range of tactics, the mix of which may change over time.
 In parallel, OpenDRI teaches the client new analytical techniques that become possible when data from multiple layers are fused into a risk model.

-The design of an OpenDRI engagement will generally have three parts: open risk data, open mapping, and impact modeling.
+The design of an OpenDRI engagement will generally pull together one or more tactics from a growing toolbox.
+Three such tactics are now common parts of OpenDRI:

+1. Open government risk data: An architecture to collate and distribute open risk data
+2. Community Mapping

+Each is designed to feed into impact modeling and risk communication.
 Each requires its own work plan.

+The Design Team should include several experts:

+* **Open Data Specialist**: an expert in working with governments around open data, particularly around the politics, policies, and laws of the release of data around the DRM cycle.
+* **OpenDRI Technical Specialist**: an expert in the technical mechanisms of collecting, cleansing, and curating open data.
+This person will specialize in geographic data, including the OpenGeo GeoNode and ESRI GeoPortal.
+* **Community Mapping Specialist**: an expert in the implementation of community mapping methods for the collection of exposure data.

 ***

 ## 1. Open Government Risk Data
 A core objective of OpenDRI is to build an ecosystem of educated users around a national data management system for disaster risk management.
 The design for OGRD will center on the collation, cleansing, and release of fragmented datasets via one or more data catalogues, usually hosting on GeoNodes.
 It will also work on creating the policy/legal environment where these data can come together and and building the community of practice around the data.

+<div class="info-box image-right adapted width-200px">
-### Co-Design as a Core Value
+<h4>Co-Design as a Core Value</h4>
-The World Bank has learned some hard lessons in the process of building an ecosystem for open risk data with its clients.
-Implementation by a formal institution **on behalf of** a country is no where near as effective as co-designing and co-deployment **in partnership with** a host government.
+<p>The World Bank has learned some hard lessons in the process of building an ecosystem for open risk data with its clients.
+Implementation by a formal institution **on behalf of** a country is no where near as effective as co-designing and co-deployment **in partnership with** a host government and a larger network of DRM partners.
 Whenever conceivably possible, a slow process of designing and building the data catalogue and collating the data should be done with the client leading the process, and formal partners creating the supporting structures.

-<div class="info-box image-right adapted width-200px">
-<h4>The GeoNode in Haiti</h4>
-<p>Case study of the first and second implementations of the GeoNode in Haiti.
+TBD: detail a case study of the first and second implementations of the GeoNode in Haiti.
 A lesson learned: work for the client, not on behalf of the client.</p>
 </div>

 ### Define the Use Case with Early Adopters